-Holker, a contemporary dancer from Minnesota, competed on the Fox series' second season, in 2006, and finished in the top eight (which now seems odd, considering what a wildly popular all-star she became down the road).
-Boss, known professionally as "tWitch," a hip-hop specialist from Alabama, was the runner-up on season four in 2008, the same year Holker welcomed a daughter with her then-fiancé.
+Holker, a contemporary dancer from Minnesota, competed on the Fox series' second season in 2006, finishing in the top eight.
+Just as hip-hop specialist Boss, known professionally as "tWitch," began his run on the show two years later, Holker welcomed Weslie with her then-fiancé.

-They were ships in the night, fulfilling their respective dancing dreams, separately.
-But eventually, the mother ship came calling.
+So at first they were ships in the night, fulfilling their respective dancing dreams separately.
+But soon enough, the mother ship came calling.

-"I didn't just make one move—I made, like, 10 moves and he wasn't seeing them, so I had to put myself out there even more," Holker, who started crushing on Boss from day one that summer, told Dance Spirit in 2012.
+"I didn't just make one move—I made, like, 10 moves and he wasn't seeing them, so I had to put myself out there even more," Holker told Dance Spirit in 2012.
 "From the first week of SYTYCD as All-Stars, I thought he was the cutest guy ever.
 His personality was so fun."

-Boss, meanwhile, said he actually met Holker years prior at a party thrown by season two contestant Ivan Koumaev, but she didn't remember him.
-Regardless, he had always been a fan, and was even brought to tears by her dancing a few times.
+Boss, however, said he and Holker met years beforehand at a party thrown by season two contestant Ivan Koumaev—and even though she didn't remember, he sweetly admitted that he was always a fan of hers and had even been brought to tears by her dancing a few times.

 Holker agreed: "Like, bad."

-So, his interest had seemingly been established, but when she'd make a point of paying him extra attention during rehearsals, "he wasn't feeling me at all," she recalled.
+So, his interest had seemingly been established.
+But, Holker remembered, she'd make a point of paying him extra attention during rehearsals and her impression was that "he wasn't feeling me at all."

 "Outside of rehearsals, we avoided each other," she added.
 "Both of us are very social and were friends with all the other All-Stars.
 The whole season, he was legitimately the only person I didn't speak to."

-Boss, meanwhile, had shot the movie Step Up 3D, and the SYTYCD cast went to the premiere.
-Holker, frankly, thought he looked awfully hot in his suit, but was too shy to say much at the premiere.
-At the after-party though, they danced together a bit and Boss got her number.
+Boss, meanwhile, had shot the 2010 movie Step Up 3D, and the SYTYCD cast went to the premiere.
+Holker, frankly, thought he looked awfully hot in his suit, but was too shy to say much at the screening.
+At the after-party, though, they danced together a bit and Boss got her number.

 And didn't call.

-"So then I got his number and texted that I was proud of him and that he looked great that night," Holker told Dance Spirit.
-Boss, who admitted to being "terrible" at reading the signals, said that he still would have never guessed that she was acting as if she was into him.
+Boss, who admitted to being "terrible" at reading the signals, said that he still didn't suspect that she was totally into him.

-Finally—finally—the sparks were undeniable at the season seven wrap party.
+But finally—finally—the sparks were undeniable at the SYTYCD season seven wrap party.